pingcap/docs/FAQ.md

 #### TiKV master and slave use the same compression algorithm, why the results are different?

 Currently, some files of TiKV master have a higher compression rate, which depends on the underlying data distribution and RocksDB implementation.
-It is normal that the data fluctuates occasionally.
+It is normal that the data size fluctuates occasionally.
 The underlying storage engine adjusts data as needed.

 #### What are the features of TiKV block cache?

-TiKV has the Column Falimies feature of RocksDB.
+TiKV implements the Column Family (CF) feature of RocksDB.
 By default, the KV data is eventually stored in the 3 CFs (default, write and lock) within RocksDB.

 - The default CF stores real data and the corresponding parameter is in [rocksdb.defaultcf].
 The write CF stores the data version information (MVCC) and index-related data, and the corresponding parameter is in `[rocksdb.writecf]`.
 The lock CF stores the lock information and the system uses the default parameter.
 - The Raft RocksDB instance stores Raft logs.
 The default CF mainly stores Raft logs and the corresponding parameter is in `[raftdb.defaultcf]`.